 Facts You Should Know About Coffee

 Coffee trees can live for as long as 20-30 years and are capable of growing in a wide variety of climates.
-During harvest, coffee cherries are hand picked.
+During harvest, coffee cherries are handpicked.
 It takes roughly 2,000 cherries (4,000 beans) to produce 450 g of roasted coffee!
-Roasting is a temperature controlled process that transforms the raw coffee beans into the fragrant, dark brown beans with which we are most familiar.
+Roasting is a temperature controlled process that transforms the raw coffee beans into the fragrant, dark brown beans we are familiar with.

-Possibly the single most important consideration in the pursuit of the perfect cup of coffee is to buy your coffee whole (as in non-ground) and to grind it yourself just before brewing.
+Possibly the single most important consideration in the pursuit of the perfect cup of coffee, is to buy your coffee whole (as in non-ground) and to grind it yourself just before brewing.

 There are four distinct colour categories, but never be afraid to ask what roast you are getting before you buy.
 There can be a world of difference between roasts!

 Light brown colour.
-The bean is not roasted for long enough for the oil to surface on the bean and so it creates a milder coffee.
+The bean is not roasted for long enough for the oil to surface on the bean, and so, it creates a milder coffee.

 Medium brown colour.
-It too has a non-oily surface, however it does have a stronger flavour, which is preferred in the US (often referred to as the ‘American Roast’).
+It too has a non-oily surface, however, it does have a stronger flavour, which is preferred in the US (often referred to as the ‘American Roast’).

 Dark, rich colour.
-These oily-surfaced, shiny black beans are roasted for a long time in order to achieve their pronounced bitterness.
-(SIDE NOTE: the darker the bean, the less acidity you will taste in your coffee).
+These oily-surfaced, shiny, black beans are roasted for a long time in order to achieve their pronounced bitterness.
+SIDE NOTE: the darker the bean, the less acidity you will taste in your coffee.

 But what about blends?

-In ancient times, when coffee was shipped from the famous Yemeni port of Mocha to destinations all over the world, the word ‘Mocha’ became synonymous with Arabian coffee.
+In ancient times, coffee was shipped from the famous Yemeni port of Mocha to destinations all over the world; the word ‘Mocha’ became synonymous with Arabian coffee.
 The Dutch combined Arabian coffee with coffee grown in Indonesia on the island of Java, thus making popular the first coffee blend – Mocha Java.

 What are the Four Villains of Coffee?